Datacenter vs Residential Proxies: A Comparison

-You can also watch our video comparing datacenter and residential proxies:
+You can also watch our video covering the differences between datacenter and residential proxies:

 Datacenter proxies are IP addresses hosted in servers of various cloud and web hosting companies: Amazon AWS, Digital Ocean, and the like.
 When you use a datacenter proxy, your connection goes through the proxy server and then to the website you wanted to visit.

 - Fast and stable – because they’re held in powerful servers with fast connections, datacenter proxies have very good technical parameters.
 It’s not unusual for providers to advertise 1 Gbps – or even 10 Gbps speeds – and nearly 100% uptime.
 Connections made through datacenter proxies won’t slow you down much, and using them will be predictable.

 - Shared or private – you can share a datacenter proxy with others to save costs or buy one for your exclusive use.
 This ensures no one can abuse the IP address.

 - Affordable – a private datacenter proxy costs around $2.
 Shared proxies can be bought for cents a piece.
 That’s because they’re relatively simple to make: you buy a range of IP addresses and assign them to a server.
 This has created a lively market that’s easy to enter even for small players.

 - Unlimited traffic – datacenter proxies often sell by IPs, and providers don’t limit how much traffic you can use.

 - Few locations – to create datacenter proxies in different locations, you need servers there.
 Buying your own is very expensive, renting less so.
 Still, it’s rare to find datacenter proxy providers with broad location coverage – usually it’s 3-30 countries.

 - Simple to detect – datacenter IPs are not assigned to a residential ASN (identifying number of the company that issued the IP).
 As a result, websites that care will see that you’re using a proxy, even if it’s otherwise fully anonymous.

 - Low subnet diversity – datacenter proxies often come from related ranges of IP addresses (subnets).
 If you abuse several IPs from one subnet, websites won’t hesitate to block the full range.
 This means 256 IPs down the drain.